routine needed to run the notebook on Google Colab

 return torch.sigmoid(self.convolution.transpose(x, grid))

-class in the forward
+class, during the forward

-pass we have used the .transpose()
+pass, we used the .transpose()

 method of the ContinuousConvolution

 class.
-This method accepts the weights
+This method takes the weights

 for upsampling and the grid